xujiaao/androidthings-drivers/driver-pca9685/pca9685-sample/README.md

 # PCA9685 sample for Android Things

-This sample demonstrates how to control servos using PCA9685 (Adafruit 16-Channel 12-bit PWM/Servo Driver) with Android Things.
+This sample demonstrates how to control servos using [PCA9685](https://www.adafruit.com/product/815) with Android Things.

 ## Pre-requisites